 But no matter what tone of voice you end up choosing for your brand, the most important factor is that it needs to connect with the audience.
-You need to study your target and figure out what type of communication would be the most effective.
+You need to study your target and figure out what type of communication would be the most effective to create a relationship.

-Unlike the brand’s voice, which should remain fairly consistent, tone of voice can be changeable.
-This means that you need to keep your brand’s personality as consistent as possible but the delivery of it should vary to fit a specific target or communication medium.
-By doing this, it adds value to your brand and also keeps your content and interesting.
+Unlike the brand’s message, which should remain fairly consistent, your tone of voice can be changeable.
+This means that you need to keep your brand’s personality as consistent as possible, but the delivery of it should vary to fit a specific target or communication medium.
+By doing this, it adds value to your brand and also keeps your content new and interesting.

 Tone of Voice and Content Strategy

-Your tone of voice should be a part of your content strategy and be used when creating any type of communication.
-This communication doesn’t necessarily involve just content, but also visual design as it contributes strongly to the overall ‘feel’ of the message.
-And, like any part of the content strategy, tone of voice should be planned out with guidelines and rules.
+Your tone of voice should be a part of your content strategy and be used when creating any communication asset.
+Like any part of the content strategy, tone of voice should be planned out with guidelines and rules.
 To do this, it’s recommended to create a type of tone of voice guide with: